Classification of three-family flavoured DFSZ axion models that have no domain wall problem: Classification of flavour-variant models

 To construct $\mN_{DW}=1$ variants of the DFSZ model, we consider a family-dependent PQ symmetry as defined in \cref{pqsymm}.
 This modifies the colour anomaly with respect to the standard DFSZ model, and hence changes the domain wall number, without upsetting the PQ mechanism.

 Flavour-dependent PQ symmetries are intriguing, since they have the potential to shed light on the enigmatic flavour structure of the SM.
 They were first considered by Bardeen and Tye~\cite{Bardeen:1977bd}, followed later by Davidson and Vozmediano \cite{Davidson:1983tp,Davidson:1984ik}.
 The latter work identified the connection between the vacuum and flavour structures and constructed all flavoured PQ symmetries with $\mN_{DW}=1$ for $N_f=2$.
-Flavoured PQ symmetries have been further motivated via a connection with the horizontal flavour symmetries of Grand Unified Theories \cite{Davidson:1983fy} or the Frogatt-Nielson mechanism \cite{Calibbi:2016hwq, Ema:2018abj}.
+Flavoured PQ symmetries have been further motivated via a connection with the horizontal flavour symmetries of Grand Unified Theories \cite{Davidson:1981zd,Davidson:1983fy} or the Frogatt-Nielson mechanism \cite{Calibbi:2016hwq, Ema:2018abj, Arias-Aragon:2017eww}.

-While some specific flavoured PQ symmetries with unit domain wall number have been investigated in the literature \cite{Peccei:1986pn,Geng:1988nc,Geng:1992jg,Chen:2010su,Chiang:2015cba,Chiang:2017fjr,Sopov:2022bog}, in this paper we provide the first exhaustive catalogue encompassing all three-family, unit domain wall number, flavoured DFSZ models.
+While some specific flavoured PQ symmetries with unit domain wall number have been investigated in the literature \cite{Peccei:1986pn,Geng:1988nc,Geng:1992jg,Chen:2010su,Chiang:2015cba,Chiang:2017fjr,Sun:2020iim,Sopov:2022bog} (for KSVZ-type models see~\cite{Alonso-Alvarez:2023wig}), in this paper we provide the first exhaustive catalogue encompassing all three-family, unit domain wall number, flavoured DFSZ models.

 In order to construct such a catalogue, we first discuss how the anomaly coefficient, $2N$, is modified in the case of a flavoured PQ symmetry.
 In the previous section, we saw that the PQ relations (\ref{pqrel}) could be used to express the colour anomaly in terms of the Higgs PQ charges (\ref{eq:PQ-anomaly-DFSZ}).
 For the case of a family-dependent PQ symmetry, a similar relation can be derived.
 Consider a general Yukawa Lagrangian invariant under a flavour-dependent PQ symmetry.
 It contains terms of the form